 For me, it was when I was called a Good Samaritan after I picked up three hitchhikers at a gas station in my hometown, provided them with a meal, and a shower.
 Then drove them to their friend’s house two hours away.
 And really I was only called a “Good Samaritan” the next day after a night of being remed out by my parents.
 But honestly, I did it, because I was bored and wanted a disruption in my own life.
 In the parable there’s no sense of boredom, only honest to God compassion.

 This is what I love about the parable of the Good Samaritan, it’s straightforward.

+Clearly there are those who are morally corrupt: the robbers.
+The morally ambiguous: the Levite and the priest.
+And the moral hero: the Samaritan.
 Unlike other parables too, it’s not about God’s Realm, but about the flesh and blood of this life.